-HHLA Technik launched a joint project with the software specialists at BSI to be able to better predict the expected service life and thus the optimum replacement date.
+Therefore, HHLA Technik launched a project to be able to better predict the expected service life and thus the optimum replacement date.
 The team chose a suitable machine learning (ML) module and were given access to operating data on container gantry crane cable maintenance from the last six years to train a neural network.
 The objective: determine the replacement date two weeks in advance.

 ML helps recognise patterns or regularities in existing structures, and neural networks are used to handle complex relationships between many variables in the available data.
 Identifying patterns in such complex data sets is one of the strengths of neural networks.

 The analyses by HPC's ML experts indeed prove that the accuracy of the predictions matches the actual service life of the ropes very well after only a few fine adjustments of the neural networks.
 In the next step, the developed AI model will now be implemented by HPC in software that can be easily used by HHLA Technik and integrated into the maintenance planning of the terminals.